Trump also cannot stop Netanyahu: Israel maintains attacks on Lebanon and bombs a hospital

 02/06/2026

 Several waves of Israeli airstrikes have hit the city throughout the day.
-The explosions were heard as far as the Zahrani region, while the air force also struck towns in the Bint Jbeil and Tyre districts, where missiles hit a hospital, according to Doctors Without Borders.
+Explosions were heard as far as the Zahrani region, while the air force also struck towns in the districts of Bint Jbeil and Tyre, where missiles hit a hospital, according to Doctors Without Borders.
 In the attack, at least four people were killed and 127 were injured, including 39 hospital staff members.
 Hours earlier, the Israeli army had ordered the complete evacuation of Nabatiyeh, accusing Hezbollah of violating the ceasefire and warning of new military operations.

 The scene reflects the gap that continues to separate diplomacy from reality on the ground.
-Just twenty-four hours earlier, Donald Trump had assured that he had persuaded Israeli Prime Minister Benjamin Netanyahu to cancel a planned attack on the southern suburbs of Beirut.
-The US president further stated that Israel and Hezbollah had agreed to a mutual cessation of attacks.
+Just twenty-four hours earlier, Donald Trump had claimed to have persuaded Israeli Prime Minister Benjamin Netanyahu to cancel a planned attack on the southern suburbs of Beirut.
+The US president also stated that Israel and Hezbollah had agreed to a mutual cessation of attacks.
 However, clashes continued through the night and Israeli bombings continued throughout Tuesday.

 Cargando